How are the Changes in the ERP Market Affect Companies in Singapore

 You may not realize that many of the ERP software prices have been dropping over the last 20 years.
 Many of the ERPs that have been in Singapore for more than 20 years priced their license in USD.
 Since Singapore was a third world country 2o years ago, many of them set the Singapore pricing as part of the Asia third-world-country price.

 Not many of you can remember that more than 20 years ago, the USD to SGD exchange rate was more than 1.8.
 Now, this has dropped to as low as 1.33.
 So, effectively, the license price for ERP in Singapore has reduced over the 20 years.
-In some instances, Singapore ERP license price can be lower than their prices in China and India due to the additional software localization requirement.
+In some instances, Singapore ERP license prices can be lower than the prices in China and India due to the additional software localization requirement.